Schueco-Computation/Schueco_Computation_BIMEngine/README.md

 <h1>Shueco Computation BIM Engine :gear:</h1>

 <p>
-  This is the last version of the Schueco BIM Engine developed by Computation at Engineering Services. by Tomás Mena and Jhosangela Ramirez
+  This is the last version of the Schueco BIM Engine developed by Computation at Engineering Services. by Tomás Mena @menatj and Jhosangela Ramirez @ramirezjhosa

 Editing from Schueco laptop